MikeMcl/bignumber.js/README.md

   - Faster, smaller, and perhaps easier to use than Javascript versions of Java's BigDecimal
   - 5 KB minified and gzipped
   - Simple API but full-featured
-  - Works with numbers with fraction digits in bases from 2 to 36 inclusive
+  - Works with numbers with or without fraction digits in bases from 2 to 36 inclusive
   - Replicates the `toExponential`, `toFixed`, `toPrecision` and `toString` methods of Javascript's Number type
   - Includes a `toFraction` and a `squareRoot` method
   - Stores values in an accessible decimal floating point format
   - No dependencies
   - Comprehensive documentation and test set

-To see the library in action see [RADIX](http://mikemcl.github.com/RADIX/).

 If an even smaller and simpler library is required see [big.js](https://github.com/MikeMcl/big.js/).
-It's half the size with half the methods and only works with decimal numbers; it also does not allow `NaN` or `Infinity`, or have the configuration options of this library.
+It's half the size but only works with decimal numbers and only has half the methods.
+It also does not allow `NaN` or `Infinity`, or have the configuration options of this library.

 ## Load